matloff/fasteR/README.md

 extracted from the general data.)
 13 means a bachelor's degree.

-Suppose we wish to color-code the wage-age graph by educational attainment, and amalgamate all codes under 13, giving them the code 12.
+Suppose we wish to color-code the wage-age graph by educational attainment.
+Let's amalgamate all codes under 13, giving them the code 12.

 The straightforward but overly complicated, potentially slower way would be this: